 Education, Environment and Climate Change, Peace and Human Rights, Poverty Alleviation, and Public Health

 At CGI U top experts and celebrities help motivate and guide students in their commitment plans.

 Kenneth Cole, Chairman and Founder of Kenneth Cole Productons

 “The Daily Show” host Jon Stewart

 Biz Stone and Jack Dorsey, Co-founders of Twitter

 For more information contact Stephanie Schmidt

-More about University Centers: University Centers includes the UC North, UC South and UC Satellite.
+More about University Centers: Student Centers includes the UC North, UC South and UC Satellite.
 Our facilities exist to support our diverse campus community and enrich the campus life experience by providing quality programs, retail, dining, and customer services and facilities focused on student engagement and involvement, student learning and student success.
 The NEW UC is focused on providing clean, comfortable and convenient gathering spaces for people to meet and connect with each other.
 Our new meeting and event spaces are available for conducting organization meetings, social events, and educational programs.
 The UC Satellite offers a variety of dining and retail services along with gathering space.
 All of our facilities offer state of the art wireless capability.